See your California health insurance coverage options.

 When can I enroll in an ACA-compliant plan in California?

 California’s open enrollment period is longer than the window used in most other states.
-It begins November 1 and continues through January 31.9 This window is your opportunity to select a new plan or switch to a different plan.
+It begins November 1 and continues through January 31 (renewals are allowed beginning October 1).9 This window is your opportunity to select a new plan or switch to a different plan.
 The enrollment window is applicable to plans obtained via Covered California or directly from an insurer, but note that subsidies are only available through Covered California.

 For coverage to take effect on January 1, you need to complete your application by December 31.
 (This is later than the deadline in many other states.)
 If you enroll between January 1 and January 31, your coverage will take effect on February 1.10